jespersh/PdfiumViewer/README.markdown

 ## Compatibility

-The PdfiumViewer library has been tested with Windows XP and Windows 8, and is fully compatible with both.
-However, the native PDFium libraries with V8 support do not support Windows XP.
-See below for instructions on how to reference the native libraries.
+The PdfiumViewer library has been tested with Windows 10 and only supports .NET5.0-windows targetting currently.

 ## Using the library